foocorp/gnu-social/README.md

 ## New this version

-This is a security fix and bug fix release since 1.1.1-alpha2.
+This is a security fix and bug fix release since 1.1.3-beta2.
-The current release base version, 1.1.2, began work on 2014-10-25.
-All 1.1.1 sites should upgrade to this version.
+All 1.1.x sites should upgrade to this version.

 So far it includes the following changes:

-- XSS security fix (thanks Simon Waters, <https://www.surevine.com/> )
+- XSS security fix (thanks Simon Waters, <https://www.surevine.com/>)
+- Many improvements to ease adoption of the Qvitter front-end <https://github.com/hannesmannerheim/qvitter>
+- Protocol adaptions for improved performance and stability
+- Backing up a user's account now appears to work as it should

 Upgrades from _StatusNet_ 1.1.1 will also experience these improvements: